syeandel/Einstein_IFE/README.md

 ### Calculating the Interfacial Free Energy

 Now that all the required values have been obtained, the IFE may be calculated.
-This will be performed step-by-step here but is equivalent to the equation given in the [introduction](#Introduction).
+This calculation will be performed step-by-step here for clarity, but is equivalent to the equation given in the [introduction](#Introduction).

 First we must scale $\Delta f_{Bulk}^{Ein.}$ to the same number of formula units as the slab: